-- Not smoking and avoiding other exposure to tobacco and excess sun are also important in reducing cancer risk.
+- Stop smoking and avoid other exposure to tobacco and excess sun are also important in reducing cancer risk.

 In addition to directly impacting the body terrain, these three strategies also interact with the 7 Healing Practices and your ability to integrate them into your life:

 Potential impacts of a high body weight: